What is The Great Trail?

 The CRD will provide two sections of the route for the TGT.
 One section will be along a portion of the Galloping Goose Regional Trail (approximately18.5km) from Victoria to Jacklin Road in Langford.

 The second section, the Sooke Hills Wilderness Trail (approximately 13km), is being planned from Humpback Reservoir in Sooke Hills Wilderness Regional Park Reserve to the CRD-CVRD boundary.
 Sooke Hills Wilderness Trail is not open to the public at this time.
-Construction is underway and as an active construction site, it is imperative that no access occurs along the proposed route.
+It is still an active construction site and it is not safe to travel in this area.
+The trail opens on June 23, 2017.

 The expected cost to create the new trail is $2.3 million.
 The CRD has received from the Trans Canada Trail Organization two grants equaling nearly $61,000 for trail planning requirements over the past 3 years and recently, a $650,000 grant to assist with trail construction.
 The CRD and the CVRD have been working together to plan a seamless connection at our respective boundaries.
-Both regional districts are working to complete their new trail development before the July 1, 2017.
+Both regional districts are working to complete their new trail development by June 23, 2017.

 Where will the trail be located on Vancouver Island?